‘General Hospital’ Spoilers Tease Scoop On What’s Next For Dr. Liesl Obrecht

 — General Hospital (@GeneralHospital) May 21, 2019

-Apparently, Obrecht will soon be leaving the PCPD and she’ll be transferred to The Hague.
-General Hospital spoilers confirm that she will be back at some point, but for now, it’s not known how long she’ll be gone.
+Apparently, Obrecht will soon be leaving the PCPD and will be transferred to The Hague.
+General Hospital spoilers confirm that she’ll be back at some point, but for now, it’s not known how long she’ll be gone.

-Before Obrecht is sent away, General Hospital spoilers reveal that she’ll face one more difficult conversation.
-During Monday’s episode, Obrecht will get a visitor, and the sneak peek indicates that it’s Maxie who feels she has a few things to say to Nathan’s biological mother.
+Before Obrecht is sent away, it seems she’ll face one more difficult conversation.
+During Monday’s episode, Obrecht will get a visitor, and the sneak peek indicates that it’s Maxie, who feels she has a few things to say to Nathan’s biological mother.

 Unfortunately, Maxie fell for Peter’s setup without stopping to consider whether or not it made much sense.
 She is in love with Peter and is all-in on building a future with him.

-As a result, this means that Maxie readily accepted that Obrecht set up Drew’s death and tried to kill Franco and Andre.
+As a result, Maxie readily accepted that Obrecht set up Drew’s death and tried to kill Franco and Andre.
 General Hospital spoilers detail that when Maxie visits Obrecht at the PCPD, it will be with the intention to say goodbye and write her off for good.

 This will surely be heartbreaking for Obrecht.
 She loves Maxie and baby James immensely, and she knows that Peter put her in this position.
 She also surely knows that trying to convince Maxie that Peter is responsible for these crimes, not her, is pointless at this juncture.